Documentation Index

 Key innovations:

-1. Sampling fixed-size neighborhoods (scalable)
+1. Sampling fixed-size neighborhoods (makes training scalable to

-2. Multiple aggregation functions
+2. Multiple aggregation functions (mean, max, LSTM -- each captures

-3. Inductive learning (works on new graphs)
+3. Inductive learning (works on unseen nodes and entirely new graphs,

 """